An analytic approximation to the covariance between pre- and post-reconstruction galaxy two-point statistics: Comparison to simulations

 In our analytic approximation for the Pre$\times$Post covariance (eqs.~\ref{eq:cov}-\ref{eq:sig}) we use $V=8\,(h^{-1}\mathrm{Gpc})^3$ corresponding to the volume of the mocks.
 We use the same Abacus input cosmology as was used in the mocks to generate the linear power spectrum $P_{\rm lin}(k)$ using the \texttt{CLASS} Boltzmann solver~\cite{CLASS} and likewise compute the fiducial growth rate $f(z=0.8) = 0.838$.
 For the Eulerian linear galaxy bias we use $b=2.03$ obtained from best fits to these LRG mocks in ref.~\cite{KP5s2-Maus}.
 We find very good agreement between the analytic approximation and the simulation based covariance in each $P_{\ell_1}(k_i)\times \xi_{\ell_2}(r_j)$ slice --- in the next section, we show this explicitly for the more demanding case of a non-trivial observational window.

 To test the impact of approximate covariance treatments on parameter constraints, we create two new covariances from the simulation based covariance: one hybrid version with the off-diagonal $P_{\ell_1}(k_i)\times \xi_{\ell_2}(r_j)$ blocks replaced with our analytic approximation\footnote{When building hybrid covariances in this way, we find it necessary to null eigenvectors of the composite matrix that have negative eigenvalues (likely due to noise) in order to ensure that it remains positive-definite.
 The resulting matrix can be thought of as the positive-definite matrix that is closest to the original one under the Frobenius norm.
 Concretely, we have to null just two negative eigenvalues whose impact is largely negligible -- their amplitudes are less than 1\% and 0.1\% of the largest eigenvalue.
 Along the diagonal the structure associated with these negative eigenvalues never accounts for more than a 10\% change to individual entries, and typical per-bin variations are much smaller than that.
 More generally, these negative eigenvectors act to decrease the amplitude of the $\xi_0(r_i)\times \xi_0(r_j)$ and $\xi_2(r_i)\times \xi_2(r_j)$ blocks, increase their cross-covariance, and imprint slight tilts in $k$ to the $P_a(k_i)\times \xi_b(r_j)$ blocks about a pivot scale of $k\approx 0.05\,h \rm{Mpc}^{-1}$ --- the tilt is red for terms involving $\xi_2$, and blue for $\xi_0$.}, and another with those blocks set to zero (i.e.\ ignoring the Pre$\times$Post covariance entirely).
 The constraints, shown in fig.~\ref{fig:contours_cubic}, are very similar in all three cases, with the hybrid case matching the fully simulation-based covariance case almost exactly.
+The marginalized constraints on individual parameters are also quoted in table~\ref{tab:constraints}, where the analytic treatment of the pre-post covariance gives error bars that never deviate from the fully simulation-based ones by more than 4\% for any individual parameter, while ignoring this covariance results in deviations of up to 10\%.